Below are various pieces I have written for academic and popular audiences, roughly categorized into six groups.

 “Mobile Money & Financial Inclusion: Growth, Impact & Emerging Issues.”
 In Information & Communication for Development 2012.
 Washington, D.C.: World Bank.
 (2012)

-Writing on Infrastructure, Surveillance, Identification
+Infrastructure, Surveillance, Identification

 “Surveillance in Africa: Politics, Histories, Techniques.”
 African Studies Review 59(2).
 (September 2016) (with Philippe M. Frowd and A.K.
 Martin) (open access version)